-- A good B matrix is vitally important in any (current) data assimilation system. - In a large-dimension system, covariances must be modelled: The matrix is too big to specify every element. - Innovation Statistics are the only real data we have to diagnose background error statistics, but they are difficult to use. - Analysis ensembles allow us to generate a good surrogate for samples of background error. - Spectral methods work well for simple geometries (spherical or rectangular domains), but have limitations: - Anisotropic and/or inhomogeneous covariances are tricky! - Diffusion operators and digital filters have fewer limitations, but calculating the diffusion/filter coefficients is non-trivial.
+- A good B matrix is vitally important in any (current) data assimilation system. - In a large-dimension system, covariances must be modelled: The matrix is too big to specify every element. - Innovation Statistics are the only real data we have to diagnose background error statistics, but they are difficult to use. - Analysis ensembles allow us to generate a good surrogate for samples of background error. - Spectral representations work well for simple geometries (spherical or rectangular domains) but anisotropic and/or inhomogeneous covariances are tricky! - Wavelet formulation allows inhomogeneous covariances. - Diffusion operators and digital filters have fewer limitations, but calculating the diffusion/filter coefficients is non-trivial.